-Timemelters is a fun game that offers unique mechanics and design which are cleverly implemented, resulting in a satisfying overall experience.
-The game is smooth running with no glitches or performance issues, but the story and characters struggle to leave any impression, and a few more cutscenes could've gone a long way.
-Still, even the most story-driven gamers shouldn't shy away from this fresh and exciting product.
-Give it a chance and you won't be disappointed.
+Timemelters offers unique and cleverly implemented mechanics, blending 3rd person action with strategy and time-loop shenanigans — the result is a fun and satisfying overall experience.
+The game runs smoothly, but the story and characters struggle to leave any impression, and a few more cutscenes could've gone a long way.
+Still, even the most story-driven gamers shouldn't shy away from this fresh and exciting title.

-Timemelters is fresh, but not without a few shortcomings.
-Unless you really did your homework, you probably have no idea what to expect in playing it.
-When I agreed to this review, I saw the trailer and thought, “Okay, an action RPG / horde fighter where I use sorcery and there’s some time mechanic.”
+Unless you really did your homework, you probably have no idea what to expect from Timemelters.
+When I agreed to this review, I saw the trailer and thought, “Okay, an action RPG/horde fighter where I use sorcery and there’s some time mechanic.”
 It’s a pleasure to report that this description falls entirely short.
 In fact, in drawing on my decades of gaming experience, I couldn’t think of a single other game that shared Timemelters’ model.
 It should come as a surprise to no one that this distinctive design wasn’t a mistake.

 On the Dev’s website, they describe the design goal for their games: